Madis26/SeleniumTest/documentation/AcceptanceCriterias.md

 **Scenario 2:** Signed in user logging out
 *Given* the user is an authorized user
 *And* has been logged in
-*When* he click logout button
+*When* he clicks logout button
 *Then* he is challenged by a login screen
-*And*  he see correct signing out message
+*And*  he sees correct signing out message

 **Scenario 3:** User is new user with valid credentials
 *Given* the user is an authorized user
 *When* she login
-*Then* she sees an password changeing page
+*Then* she sees a password changing page

 **Scenario 4:** User can see account balance
 *Given* the user is an authorized user